Book Reviews

 Butwin included this story as a chapter in A Minnesota Kid: In Search of Heroes and Ghosts, a collection of memoirs from his youth as a child of the 1940s and 1950s growing up in St. Paul.
 The book covers time, place, and events, and Butwin has been more than a passive observer in stirring up his memories.

 A baseball fan, Butwin spent much of his time following the St. Paul Saints at Lexington Park.
 He rarely made his way to enemy territory, Nicollet Park, home of the Minneapolis Millers, but he remembers well the day the rivals to the Saints came to St. Paul in 1949.
 Minneapolis catcher Sal Yvars, dubbed as “Public Enemy Number One,” was ejected from the game and compounded the infraction by taking a swing at a St. Paul fan on his way out.
 Decades later, Butwin tried contacting Yvars.
-While the former tough-guy catcher was dying from a rare blood disease and unable to talk to him, Butwin had a nice conversation with Yvars’s soon-to-be widow.
+While the former tough-guy catcher was dying from a rare blood disease and unable to talk, Butwin had a nice conversation with Yvars’s soon-to-be widow.

 Such is the theme of A Minnesota Kid as Butwin does more than reminisce.
 As a young Twin Cities newspaper reporter, Butwin was on the scene for one of St. Paul’s most notorious murders, that of Carol Thompson in 1963, a case that was quickly closed with the arrest of T. Eugene Thompson, a prominent attorney who was convicted of contracting for the murder of his wife.
 However, Butwin was even more intrigued by a murder than occurred earlier but has never been solved, that of 17-year-old Geraldine Mingo, slashed to death in her neighborhood in 1948.
 Butwin contacted the St. Paul Police Department and found that the case was still in the department’s files and, though cold, was not yet closed.

 A Minnesota Kid is an interesting journey worthy of reading by anyone, regardless of when and where one grew up.
-And the chapter, “Sergeant Fay, Your Schwantz Is Showing,� is worth a perusal just for the title itself.
+And the chapter, “Sergeant Fay, Your Schwantz Is Showing,” is worth a perusal just for the title itself.

 Batter-Up!
 Celebrating a Century of Minnesota Baseball by Ross Bernstein